Welcome to my webpage!

 This paper proposes weak-instrument-robust inference methods that achieve accurate size in finite samples for macroeconomic equations identified by structural shock proxies.
 The methods control the size of the Anderson-Rubin and Kleibergen's LM test statistics with Almon-parameterized instruments by using a restricted heteroskedasticity-and autocorrelation-robust long-run variance, computed under the null hypothesis.
 Applying these methods to the Phillips curve highlights the empirical importance of size accuracy: unlike existing methods that may introduce size distortion, the proposed methods do not reject either a completely flat or a very steep Phillips curve.
 Turning to fiscal policy rules, I find that the tax multiplier is statistically significantly positive, and approximately one.

-Structural Estimation of Dynamic Equilibrium Models with Unstructured Data
+Structural Estimation with Unstructured Data

 We develop a framework that integrates unstructured data, such as text, into DSGE model estimation.
 The method is applied to a medium-scale DSGE model with FOMC transcripts.